rlk/picker/README.md

 	https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/SVG_and_CSS

 - A *note* [0...127] gives a pitch.
-	- Middle C is note 60 semitone 0 octave 3
+	- Middle C is note 60 pitch class 0 octave 3
 	- Middle C is string 5 fret 3 on a standard guitar
 	- http://computermusicresource.com/midikeys.html

 - An *octave* [-2..8] is a span of 12 notes.
-- A *semitone* [0..11] is an element of an *octave*, aka a "pitch class" as in "integer notation".
+- A *pitch class* [0..11] is an element of an *octave*.

-- A *pitch* is the non-unique name of a semitone, eg "C♯" or "D♭".
+- A *pitch name* is the non-unique name of a pitch class, eg "C♯" or "D♭".
 - A *key* is a set of pitches.
 - A *degree* [1..7] is an index into a key.
 - A *scale* is a set of degrees.